ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * CBOR label: This field contains the value used to identify the trust anchor purpose.
 These values MUST be unique.
 The value can be an unsigned integer or a negative integer.
 Different ranges of values use different registration policies:

-  * Integer values from -24 to 23 are designated as "Standards Action With Expert Review".
+  * Integer values from -24 to 23 are designated as "Standards Action with Expert Review".

   * Integer values from -65536 to -25 and from 24 to 65535 are designated as "Specification Required".